kalppi/kalppi.github.io/_posts/2019-09-12-querying-hierarchical-menu-with-postgresql.md

 layout: post
 title:  'Querying a hierarchical menu with Postgresql'
 date:   2019-09-12 12:00:00 +0300
-tags: [sql, psql, postgresql]
+tags: [sql, cte, psql, postgresql]
 ---

-How to get each menu item's ancestors and descendants, and also order the items.
+How to use recursive CTE's (Common Table Expressions) to get each menu item's ancestors and descendants, and also order the items.

 <!--more-->

-## Hierarchical menu

 First, have a table.
 Every item in the menu needs an id, text to display, parent item's id, and an order number relative for all the other items under the same parent.